StefanoN98/SQL-Projects/Scripts/Silver Layer/Load_&_Cleansing_crm_order_payments.md

 FROM silver.crm_order_payments
 WHERE payment_value <= 0 OR payment_value IS NULL;
-/* There are payments equal to zero where the transaction failed, these payments belong to the "not_defined" or "voucher" type.They will be kept to understand and repsect the payments sequence*/
+/* There are payments equal to zero where the transaction failed, these payments belong to the "not_defined" or "voucher" type.
+They will be kept to understand and repsect the payments sequence*/
 ```
 ---